LondonGophers/StudyGroup/README.md

 ## The Workshop

-Visit the [London Gophers Study Group Meetup](https://www.meetup.com/London-Gophers-Study-Group/) for details of our IRL study group meetings.
+Visit the [Go London Study Group Meetup](https://www.meetup.com/Go-London-Study-Group/) for details of our IRL study group meetings.

 Find us on Slack in the `#london-study-group` channel of the `gophers.slack.com` workspace.